IPFS

 calculated) of the computed data; which should be adequate and suitable.

-matching of computed vs measured current traces. (bank,
+parameters to obtain matching of computed vs measured

 current dip comes much too early;